 Installing a quick hyperlink is exceedingly smooth, but there are some things to pay attention to.
 The video above details the basics, with instructions furnished under, too.

-1. Ensure your chain is the proper period and that both ends of the chain are open internal hyperlinks (using a series breaker) as wished.
+1. Ensure your chain is in the proper period and that both ends of the chain are open internal hyperlinks (using a series breaker) as wished.

 3. Set the pins of every hyperlink into the larger slots of the opposing hyperlink.
 Ensure both facets of the hyperlink are engaged with every other (failing to do this will imply the link is dangerous to experience).